Mark 1, 14-15

 The Kingdom of God is God’s reign here, His will being done on earth as it is in heaven.

 And the fact that the arrival of His Kingdom is announced in an-out-of-the-way location of a dubious reputation is a reminder that He initiates, not us.
-He chooses to bring about His Kingdom wherever he chooses, not where we might think appropriate.
+He brings about His Kingdom wherever he chooses, not where we might think appropriate.

 Where might God be at work today without us even realising it?

-Whilst it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty is to respond to Jesus and the arrival of the Kingdom.
-Jesus gives these two commands, to “repent” and “believe”.
+While it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty is to respond to Jesus and the arrival of the Kingdom.
+Jesus gives these two commands, to 'repent' and 'believe'.